okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-2-create-resources/index.md

 Okta is a customizable, secure, drop-in solution to add authentication and authorization services to your applications.
 You can connect any application on any device and define how you want your users to sign in.
 A customer portal is an interface through which your customers access your application.

 Use customer portal resources to create and configure different portals.
-They are defined in `modules/applications/customer-portal.tf`.
+They're defined in `modules/applications/customer-portal.tf`.

 In this exercise, you add a new [OpenID Connect (OIDC) application portal](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_oauth) and verify the results on your workspace **Overview** page.